SmartlyDressedGames/Unturned-Docs/about/launch-options.rst

 **-DisableLightLODs**: Disable fadeout of dynamic lights.
 Could be useful for high-quality screenshots.

+**-EnableCharacterControllerOverlapRecovery**: When enabled, ``CharacterControllerExtension.CheckedMove`` passes through to ``CharacterController.Move``, and ``CharacterController.enableOverlapRecovery = true``.
+Using this can improve performance – which can be useful for servers – but it makes out-of-bounds exploits much easier.
+This can cause more problems than it solves so it's not enabled by default.

 **-EnableWheeledVehicleGizmos**: Draw locally driven vehicle's wheel torque, RPM, slip, expected RPM, etc.

 **-FullscreenMode=**: Window mode override.